Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Method

 \subsection{Identity-based Hard Negative Mining (IHNM)}

 The key to solving pedestrian anomaly research is effectively establishing the relationship between pedestrian descriptions (with normal or anomaly action) and images.
 Ideally, for each text, the model should be able to search for an image that matches the appearance, actions, and background described, particularly the action description.
 Training such a cross-modal search model requires large-scale matching image-text pairs, negative pairs, and hard negative pairs, which are crucial for enabling the model to learn more discriminative features.
 Based on the construction process of PAB, we propose an Identity-based hard negative pair mining (IHNM) method that provides corresponding hard negative samples for each image and text in the training set.
-The sampling strategy is illustrated in \Cref{fig:framework} (b).
+The sampling strategy is illustrated in \Cref{fig:framework} (c).
 Consider a training pair $(I, T)$, where $I$ is generated from anomaly/normal caption $C\in \{C_a, C_{a+}, C_n\}$, and $T$ is its re-captioned text.
 As the normal/anomaly counterpart $\tilde{C}$ of $C$ (both describing the same person) is known according to the OOPS! dataset, we can pick $\tilde{I}$ generated from $\tilde{C}$, and its re-captioned text $\tilde{T}$ can also be chosen accordingly.
-As shown in the \Cref{fig:framework} (b), $C$ and $\tilde{C}$ describe the anomalous and normal behaviors of the same pedestrian, respectively.
+As shown in the \Cref{fig:framework} (c), $C$ and $\tilde{C}$ describe the anomalous and normal behaviors of the same pedestrian, respectively.
 Consequently, the generated images have similar pedestrian appearances and backgrounds but different actions.
 Intuitively, the image $I$ and the text $\tilde{T}$ form an ID-based hard negative pair.
 The establishment of hard negative pairs with similar appearances and backgrounds but different actions is critical for the model to learn features that are more discriminative of actions.